esantan-ibm/agentic-ai-bootcamp/banking-backoffice/README.md

   | May 13     | Purchase  | -30 EUR | Grocery Store        |
   ```

 - Since this agent will be a collaborator agent and will be invoked by GFM Bank Orchestrator Agent, we don't want to enable it for direct chat on the chat homepage.
-Disable the **Show agent** feature.
+Disable the **Home page** feature.

   ![Show agent toggle](./assets/teller_ag_imgs/i14.png)

 #### Test and deploy the GFM Teller Agent

-- In the preview window on the right, test with the following query: (*use one of the IBAN numbers assigned to you*)
+- In the preview window on the right, test with the following query: (_use one of the IBAN numbers assigned to you_)

 ```
 What is the balance of my account IBAN DE89320895326389021994
 ```